Six Finger Satellite

 Six Finger Satellite (a.k.a.
-6FS) are an American synthesizer-based post-hardcore band, based in Providence, Rhode Island, United States.
+6FS) is an American rock band from Providence, Rhode Island.
+Described by former member John MacLean as "a post-punk band utilizing dance music elements", Six Finger Satellite's eclectic sound is driven synthesizers as well as more traditional rock instrumentation.

 History

-The band formed in 1990 around a line-up of J. Ryan (singer/keyboards), John MacLean (guitar), Peter Phillips (guitar), Chris Dixon (bass), and Rick Pelletier (drums).
-They infamously submitted an "alternative rock"-styled demo to Sub Pop Records, who subsequently signed them under the impression that this represented the band's musical intentions.
-The demo was the four-song Weapon EP in 1992.
+Six Finger Satellite formed in 1989 around a line-up of J. Ryan (singer/keyboards), John MacLean (guitar), Peter Phillips (guitar), Chris Dixon (bass), and Rick Pelletier (drums).

-Six Finger Satellite's first full-length album, The Pigeon Is the Most Popular Bird, was released in 1993, with Kurt Niemand replacing Dixon on bass.
+Sub Pop co-founder Jonathan Poneman witnessed one of the band's earliest out-of-town shows at the New Music Seminar in New York City, and expressed interest in their music.
+The band handed him a demo tape, which was released by Sub Pop as the Weapon EP.
+Contrary to popular belief, Six Finger Satellite did not set out to trick the label by handing in a demo that did not reflect their musical ambitions.
+According to Ryan:I wouldn’t necessarily call that demo a hoax in the way people talk about it.
+If anything, the hoax is that we were already changing after we had submitted it. (...)
+We were playing those songs live.
+It wasn’t like we were like, "Oh, let’s spend a bunch of years studying grunge music and try to fool Sub Pop."
+It was more like we made this music.Six Finger Satellite's first full-length album, The Pigeon Is the Most Popular Bird, was released in 1993, with Kurt Niemand replacing Dixon on bass.
 The record more accurately represented the band's vision of noisy, cyborg-esque post-punk, and was recorded by Bob Weston, whose band Shellac named their 1994 single, The Bird is the Most Popular Finger in tribute.
 In 1994, 6FS released the Machine Cuisine EP, which was recorded entirely with synthesizers, suggesting the band's future direction.
 Their 7" single supposedly recorded "live at the A.C.I." was not actually recorded live at the Rhode Island Adult Correctional Institute prison, as purported in its tongue-in-cheek liner notes.